-In the case of formal quotations and tenders for goods and services, award can be made by the Purchasing Section if the lowest overall bid meeting specifications is being accepted, and the recommended bid does not exceed the budgeted funds available for the requirement.
+In the case of tenders and proposals for goods and services, award can be made by the Purchasing Section if the lowest overall bid meeting specifications is being accepted, and the recommended bid does not exceed the budgeted funds available for the requirement.
 All other circumstances require that a report be submitted to Regional Council for authorization.